FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Abstract

 \section{Abstract}

 Federated Learning (FL) allows machine learning models to train locally on individual mobile devices, synchronizing model updates via a shared server.
-This approach safeguards user privacy; however, it also generates a heterogeneous training environment due to the varying performance capabilities across devices.
-As a result, ``straggler'' devices with lower performance often dictate the overall training time in FL.
-In this work, we aim to alleviate this performance bottleneck due to stragglers by dynamically balancing the training load across the system.
+This approach safeguards user privacy; however, it generates a heterogeneous training environment due to the varying performance capabilities of devices.
+As a result, ``straggler'' devices with lower performance often dictate the overall training time.
+In this work, we aim to alleviate this performance bottleneck due to stragglers by dynamically load balancing the training across the system.
 We introduce \emph{Invariant Dropout}, a method that extracts a sub-model based on the weight update threshold, thereby minimizing potential impacts on accuracy.
-Building on this dropout technique, we develop an adaptive training framework, Federated Learning using Invariant Dropout (\fluid). \fluid offers a lightweight sub-model extraction to regulate computational intensity, thereby reducing the load on straggler devices without affecting model quality.
+Building on this dropout technique, we develop an adaptive training framework, Federated Learning using Invariant Dropout (\fluid). \fluid offers a lightweight framework for sub-model extraction to regulate the computational intensity, thereby reducing the load on straggler devices without affecting model quality.
 Our method leverages neuron updates from non-straggler devices to construct a tailored sub-model for each straggler based on client performance profiling.
-Furthermore, \fluid can dynamically adapt to changes in stragglers as runtime conditions shift.
+Unlike prior work, \fluid can dynamically adapt to changes in stragglers as runtime conditions shift.
 We evaluate \fluid using five real-world mobile clients.
-The evaluations show that Invariant Dropout maintains baseline model efficiency while alleviating the performance bottleneck of stragglers through a dynamic, runtime approach.
+The evaluations show that Invariant Dropout maintains baseline model efficiency while alleviating the performance bottleneck of stragglers through a dynamic and lightweight runtime approach. \footnote{Source code is available at \url{https://github.com/iwang05/FLuID}}